Whitepaper written by Daniel Lambert

 KPIs can be defined at all levels of a business architecture model, including objectives/strategies, customer journeys, capabilities, value streams, organizations, initiatives, stakeholders, products/services, information, physical and IT assets, requirements, and processes, and especially all the actions and relationships that link the various parts of a business architecture model together.

 Some business strategies may truly be ill-advised and extremely risky.
 Showing the differences between strategies using chosen KPIs is what distinguishes the best enterprise/business architects from the others.
-Good business architecture will allow identifying the gaps between the current architecture and future state options by comparing architectures against KPIs and quantify the risks, using impact analyses and decision trees among others.
+Good business architecture will allow identifying the gaps between the current architecture and future state options by comparing architectures against KPIs and quantifying the risks, using impact analyses and decision trees among others.

 Measuring All phases of an Agile Strategy Execution